 Goal 2: Foster the transfer of new technologies into products for commercial and public benefit.

-2.2 Increase focus on nanotechnology-based commercialization and related support for public–private partnerships, by:
+2.2.
+Increase focus on nanotechnology-based commercialization and related support for public–private partnerships.

-2.3 Establish and/or sustain national user facilities, cooperative research centers, and regional initiatives with the goal of accelerating the transfer of nanoscale science from discovery to commercial products, by:
+2.3.
+Promote broader accessibility and utilization of user facilities, cooperative research centers, and regional initiatives to accelerate the transfer of nanoscale science from lab to market.

-- 2.3.1.
-Providing economical access by academia and industry, on both precompetitive and proprietary bases, to state-of-the-art tools and processes, expertise, and training that are critical to the transition from discovery to advanced prototype, with options for remote use when feasible.
+2.3.1.
+Provide flexible and timely access to tools and processes, expertise, and training critical to the transition from discovery to prototype development.